antononcube/Raku-WWW-OpenAI/README.md

 ## In brief

-This Raku package provides access to the language translation service [OpenAI](https://platform.openai.com), [OAI1].
+This Raku package provides access to the machine learning service [OpenAI](https://platform.openai.com), [OAI1].
 For more details of the OpenAI's API usage see [the documentation](https://platform.openai.com/docs/api-reference/making-requests), [OAI2].

 **Remark:** To use the OpenAI API one has to register and obtain authorization key.